 - Machu Picchu, Cuzco Region, Peru.

 - Christ the Redeemer, Rio de Janeiro, Brazil.

 The pyramid is a must-do attraction on everyone’s itinerary.
 Right on the edge of the city, on the Giza Plateau, these funerary temples (built in the 4th dynasty) have been not only a vision to visitors but also an unsolved question mark to historians and experts.
 Despite the heat, the dust, and the hustle, no one should miss a visit there.

 The pyramids were constructed in 2600 BC.
 Standing at 146.5 meters tall, the Great Pyramid was the tallest man-made structure in the world for more than 3,800 years.
 You have to be there to gain a perspective of how massive they are.

-As I have mentioned in my visit to Egyptian Museum, it was the ancient Egyptian’s belief that they should dedicate their time and energy to the afterlife.
-The Pyramids are tombs (and temples), comprised of three major structures with the Sphinx, temples, tombs, and more.
+As I mentioned during my visit to Egyptian Museum, it was the ancient Egyptian’s belief that they should dedicate their time and energy to the afterlife.
+The Pyramids are tombs (and temples), comprised of three major structures the Sphinx, temples, tombs, and more.